 - Lane, Walter Paye C.S.A. – Born in Co.
 Cork, 18th February 1817.

 - Moore, Patrick Theodore C.S.A. – Born in Galway on the 22nd September 1821.
 Rank: General

 Units such as the Charleston Irish Volunteers attracted Confederate Irish-Americans in South Carolina, the 24th Georgia Volunteer Infantry followed General Thomas Reade Rootes Cobb, while Irish Tennesseans could join the 10th Tennessee Infantry Regiment.
 A company of the Washington Blues regiment of the Missouri Volunteer Militia (later the Missouri State Guard), commanded by Colonel Joseph Kelly, was the subject of a Confederate version of a Union song, “Kelly’s Irish Brigade”.

 The Louisiana Tigers, first raised by Major Chatham Roberdeau Wheat, had a large number of Irish American members.
 Company E, Emerald Guard, 33rd Virginia Infantry of the Stonewall Brigade composed of Irish immigrant volunteers may have been the first to initiate the “rebel yell” at 1st Bull Run attacking 14th New York guns on Henry Hill.

-The Irish who fought at the Battle of Fredericksburg are remembered in the Conflict gallery of EPIC The Irish Emigration Museum.
-This gallery remembers and commemorates Irish emigrants who have fought in the wars and battles of other nations, from the 16th century to present day.
+The Irish who fought at the Battle of Fredericksburg are remembered in our Conflict gallery, one of 20 interactive galleries at EPIC The Irish Emigration Museum.
+This gallery remembers and commemorates Irish emigrants who have fought in the wars and battles of other nations, from the 16th century to the present day.